Living room shelving is a great way to add extra storage space to the main room, as well as wow factor.

 How do I organize my living room shelves?

-‘More and more, we’re seeing shelving used as a feature in a room,’ says Ian Weddell, USM Modular Furniture.
-‘In loft apartments, it can be used to divide up a large space; and shelving can be used to display not only books, but also vases of flowers, sculptures or artwork.’
+‘More and more, we’re seeing shelving used as a feature in a room,’ says Ian Weddell, USM Modular Furniture (opens in new tab).
+‘In loft apartments, it can be used as a room divider idea to 'zone' a large space; and shelving can be used to display not only books, but also vases of flowers, sculptures or artwork.’